Censorship in the Middle East

 Censorship is a policy used by governments to retain control over their people by preventing the public from viewing information considered by the republic as holding the potential to incite a rebellion.
-The majority of nations in the Middle East censor the media, including Bahrain, Egypt, Iran, Saudi Arabia, Syria, Turkey, the United Arab Emirates, and Turkmenistan.
-Turkmenistan runs the third most stringent censorship program in the world.
-The government owns all forms of media and only reports good news or propaganda.
-In 2013, Turkmenistan banned all foreign publications and nongovernmental libraries.
+The majority of nations in the Middle East censor the media, including Bahrain, Egypt, Iran, Saudi Arabia, Syria, Turkey and the United Arab Emirates.

 Internet censorship

 A variety of techniques are used to censor Internet media.
 One of the first ways is for the government to place legal restrictions on the internet service providers or exhibit direct control over them.
 Through this control, the government blocks certain websites or media (such as pictures, videos, and news articles), and is even able to place surveillance over certain sources.
 The second way is for the government to outlaw, or even make informal requests discouraging the existence of controversial media corporations in their countries, in order to prevent the spread of ideas proposed by said companies.
 With these three methods, governments may remove certain unwanted content and therefore control the thoughts of their people.